traktofon/FortranFiles.jl/docs/src/tests.md

    skipped or read incompletely.
 1. Use the Julia code to write the data to an output file.
 1. Check that the input and output file are identical.
-This sequence of steps is performed for each of the tested record marker types, and each of the supported byte orders, using the appropriate gfortran compiler options to adjust the Fortran output.
+This sequence of steps is performed for each of the tested record types (variable-length records with various types of record markers, and fixed-length recors for direct access mode), and each of the supported byte orders, using the appropriate gfortran compiler options to adjust the Fortran output.